randalkwok/itmd-362-pp/pp-04/readme.md

 on to their own little section.
 I didn't sketch each and every page, but it will simply be the info on the myiit website.

-* HCI Guideline Three (URL):
+* HCI Guideline Three (URL): https://material.io/guidelines/components/text-fields.html
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: The main thing students use the myiit login page for is of course the login.
+That is why I made it the main focus on my sketch.
+I followed Google's guideline on the text input field which means it must be identifiable, findable, and legible.
+Their unique style is to use a simple input line which I used in my sketch.
+I made sure there is plenty of room for the user to touch the input fields.